Shtille/blog/_posts/2024-08-02-eso-make-hodor-gif.md

 The avatar requirements are:
 - size 32x32
 - no more than 50 frames
-- format .gif or .dds (Direct Draw Surface)
+- sprite sheet in .dds format

 ## The process